The DaviS Centre

 The initiative encompasses:

-• A tailored recreational reading scheme for students
+A tailored recreational reading scheme for students

-• A staff Conferencing service, to assist staff in choosing the best text for them
+A staff Conferencing service, to assist staff in choosing the best text for them

-• The GYC Media Mingle Group: an online chat forum
+The GYC Media Mingle Group: an online chat forum

-• The Writing Express Program: library-facilitated poetry workshops embedded in creative writing classes
+The Writers Express Program: library-facilitated poetry workshops

-• Developing students' critical literacy through research
+Developing students' critical literacy through research

 We're acutely aware of Tasmania's literacy challenges, with the state currently facing the lowest rates in Australia.
 Our multifaceted, approach aims to address this issue directly, offering innovative ways to boost reading engagement and literacy skills throughout our educational community.
 By interweaving these library-led initiatives, we're creating an environment that kindles a love for reading and writing, supporting improved literacy outcomes for Tasmanian students.